Will AI Replace Tax Examiners? At 50% Risk, This Is One of the Most Vulnerable Government Roles

 The most complex corporate tax situations also retain significant human involvement.
 When a multinational company with operations in forty countries structures an intercompany transfer pricing arrangement, the audit involves not just calculations but negotiations, interpretive judgment on ambiguous regulations, and sometimes international diplomacy.

-Additionally, tax policy changes create temporary spikes in human workload.
+Tax policy changes also create temporary spikes in human workload.
 Every time Congress passes major tax legislation, the AI systems need retraining while experienced examiners can adapt their judgment immediately.

 What You Should Do Now